ItzR4V3/Real-Time-Ticketing-System/README.md

 3. (Java CLI) Run the TicketingSystem.java

-4. (JavaFx) Run the JavaFxInterface.java that located in "ui" package.
+4. (JavaFx) Create a new Run/Debug Configuration with vm options added as

+--module-path javafx-sdk-21.0.5\lib --add-modules javafx.controls,javafx.fxml

+5. Set the Class name ui.JavaFxInterface

+6. Run the Custom Configuration

 # How to Run using the Console